kumaran525/Classfication-of-Indian-actor-Images/README.md

 Further improvements can be made to the model by considering the following steps:

-Adding more data: Increasing the amount of training data can help the model learn more diverse patterns and improve its generalization capabilities.
+<p>Adding more data: Increasing the amount of training data can help the model learn more diverse patterns and improve its generalization capabilities.</p>
 Fine-tuning the model: Experimenting with different hyperparameters, model architectures, and regularization techniques can further enhance the model's accuracy and robustness.

 Feel free to reach out if you have any questions or suggestions!